-In 2010, Jane, Neil & Richard were inducted as "Melbourne Food & Wine Legends" for excellence in food production and the appreciation of, and engagement with, the best produce.
+In 2010, Jane, Neil and Richard were inducted as "Melbourne Food & Wine Legends" for excellence in food production and the appreciation of, and engagement with, the best produce.

-What we harvest is of huge importance to us but how we harvest is even more important.
-Ethical and sustainable harvest is a current buzzword in the world of food and produce but we've built a brand over the past 20 years based on respect to the environment, the people of our region and the customers that consume our goods.
+What we harvest and gather is of huge importance to us but how we harvest is even more important.
+Ethical and sustainable produce is a current buzzword in the world of food, but we've built a brand over the past 30 years based on respect to the environment, the people of our region and the customers that consume our goods.

 Closely following the advice of the Barengi Gadjin - we collaboratively hand harvest the lake for just 2 weeks a year to maintain this beautiful natural resource and the unique surrounds.

 Steve and Tanya Walter - Burrum Biodynamics are 5th generation farmers that have converted the family farm to certified Bio-dynamic in 2008.
 Steve and Tanya grow all of Mount Zero's certified biodynamic pulses & grains.
 Read more here.

 Graham and Judith Carter - Serviceton (West Wimmera) have been certified organic farmers for more than 25 years.
 Graham and Judith grow Mount Zero's Organic Chickpeas that are also the base of our Organic Falafel Mix.
 You can read more about the Carter family here.

 The Matthews Family - Rapanyup have been cropping in the Wimmera for more than 90 years.
 The Matthews grow all of Mount Zero's French Style Green Lentils.
 Read more here.